What is a USDA Loan?

 If you don’t meet the income requirements for the USDA loan, you may still have other options that offer affordable ways to buy a home.
 There are non-conventional mortgage loan programs that you may not be aware of, which offer little or no money down or reduced fees.
 There are also some government down payment assistance programs that can help buyers with funds for the purchase of a home.

-Speak to a mortgage professional to know what your options are and how to find the most competitive loans.
+Speak to a BMC Keystone Mortgage professional to know what your options are and how to find the most competitive loans.
 As with any mortgage loan program, there are limitations, risks and fees which you should fully understand before making any commitments.